By Mike Bennighof, Ph.D.

 As long-time customers know, Avalanche Press went through some very difficult times a few years ago, followed by a rebirth and some slow recovery.
 We changed our ways of doing just about everything: designing the games, producing the games, printing the games, shipping the games.
 And slowly, we got better at those new methods and worked through their rough edges, some of them very rough.

 All through that time, I held back The Game from production.
 The Game could not be expended too early, when we still weren’t capable of producing it properly.
 The Game would have the best maps we could make, the best playing pieces, the best box.
 It would have the best design and development we could give it, and the best narrative approach.
 The Game would not be perfect, but it would be a chance for us to show what we’ve learned and what we’re capable of doing.
+And with our desire for games on the very best topics we can deliver, nothing fits that need better than The Game.

 The Game, of course, is South Pacific (that picture and the header sort of give that away) and it’s been on our list for years as something we very much wanted to do, but the time wasn’t right.
 I wanted the centerpiece of our most popular game system to have all the good stuff we could give it.
 And I think we’re finally ready.